Alex-Design/community/README.md

 * **Development Rules**
   * Please post questions and discussions to the correct channels
     * Frontend Conversations belong to the `#frontend` channel and vice-versa
+  * Stick to the channel rules!
+Read the channel description so you don't get warned even if you just wanted to be funny, use offtopic channels for the fun! :)
   * If you have questions, please provide your sourcecode or links to codepen
   * Please be friendly and don't spam for feedback
   * Behave like an adult
+  * Please don't ask everyone for them to code your stuff.
+The community is about learning and discussion, not about getting your code written by someone else.

 Breaking the rules will lead to a warning or ban.